 2) Reducing Latency: Latency is how long the data takes to travel between its source and destination.
-Half of world’s population lives within 200 km of the ocean, so placing datacenters at the sea increases the nearness of the datacenter to the population, finally reducing latency and providing better responsiveness.
+Half of the world’s population lives within 200 km of the ocean, so placing datacenters at the sea increases the nearness of the datacenter to the population, finally reducing latency and providing better responsiveness.

-3) The datacenter located at the sea along with renewable energy sources could be completely zero emission i.e., no waste products due to the power generation or computers.
+3) The datacenter located at the sea along with renewable energy sources could be completely zero-emission i.e., no waste products due to the power generation or computers.

 4) Natick datacenters are envisioned to be fully recycled.
 Made from recycled material which in turn is recycled at the end of life of the datacenter.

 5) It is seen as an opportunity to field long-lived, resilient datacenters that operate “lights out” – nobody on site – with very high reliability for the entire life of the deployment, possibly as long as ten years.